-Pursuant to SFAS 157, these levels form a hierarchy.
+These levels form a hierarchy.
 Newcastle follows this hierarchy for its financial instruments measured at fair value on a recurring basis.
 The classifications are based on the lowest level of input that is significant to the fair value measurement.

-The following table summarizes such financial assets and liabilities at December 31, 2008:
+The following table summarizes such financial assets and liabilities at December 31, 2009: